Kaurin/lab-teleport/Readme.md

 # Teleport Lab

-The purpose of this repository is to provide  the user with short lived Teleport deployment archetypes to test out various Teleport features.
+The purpose of this repository is to provide  the user with short-lived Teleport deployment archetypes to test out various Teleport features.

 This is achieved by utilizing libvirt/qemu together with Terraform to stand-up virtual machines, and ansible to provision them.

 Ansible roles contained here could (potentially) be used like lego pieces if you are to create your own Teleport deployment playbook.
 For reference, see this readme and playbooks starting with `main_*`

-Teleport deployments created with this repository are not meant for production use.
+Teleport deployments created with this repository are not meant for production use, nor prolonged dev use.

 # Prerequisites

 * Linux host which supports qemu virtualization through libvirt
-* Enough RAM to facilitate virtual machines TODO: how much ram?
 * Host must have libvirt and one of its [virtualization drivers](https://libvirt.org/formatdomain.html#element-and-attribute-overview) available.
 KVM for Linux
+* Enough RAM to facilitate virtual machines TODO: how much ram?
 * Bridged network on the host with the bridge interface under the name `br0`
 * Teleport Enterprise. `license.pem` should be placed in the root of this git repository
 * DNS and TLS: